Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 2. Termination of Lease

 If the landlord fails to address a material health or safety violation within the required timeframe, the tenant may terminate the rental agreement under §35-9A-401.
-The tenant must provide written notice of termination and vacate within 30 days.
+The tenant must provide written notice, and the condition cannot have been caused by the tenant, the tenant's family, or someone on the premises with the tenant's consent.

 4. Legal Action